 Joseph J. (J.J.)
 Minioza is the Managing Partner of the Oakland/East Bay office.
 He is also a member of the board of directors.
 He is AV® Peer Review Rated Preeminent by Martindale-Hubbell and has been named a California Super Lawyer by Thompson Reuters every year since 2013.
 Mr. Minioza exclusively defends companies and businesses in all manner of civil litigation, whether it is defending suits brought by employees for wage and hour or wrongful termination claims, defending a trucking company in a multi-million personal injury claim, a professional accused of professional malpractice, or commercial real estate owner sued for significant claims of premises liability or breach of habitability.

 Mr. Minioza believes that while he can learn his clients’ business, his trial skills cannot be learned other than by hands-on experience, and he brings that trial experience to defending his clients’ lawsuits.
 His experience adds tremendous value to his clients’ business strategy in defending and evaluating the inevitable lawsuits they face.
 Mr. Minioza believes that, ultimately, his legal services are just one important part of his client’s business strategy in handling their civil litigation and risk management needs.
-Mr. Minioza has tried numerous jury trials in both state and federal court and in every county in the San Francisco Bay Area.
+Mr. Minioza has tried over 35 jury trials in both state and federal court and in every county in the San Francisco Bay Area.
 His trial results have been published in California Jury Verdicts Weekly and Verdict Search California Report.
 Mr. Minioza has tried employment, commercial automobile, premises liability, and professional liability cases with a very high degree of success.

 Some highlights of Mr. Minioza’s professional experience: